Postal Service halts some changes amid outcry, lawsuits

 Mark Dimondstein, president of the American Postal Workers Union, welcomed DeJoy’s decision but said the Postal Service needs COVID-related financial relief.
 “It’s time for Congress to deliver,” he said.

-Pelosi is gaining GOP support for Saturday's vote, according to two Republican aides granted anonymity to discuss the situation.
-She is calling lawmakers back to Washington for the “Delivering for America Act,” which would prohibit the Postal Service from implementing any changes to operations or level of service it had in place on Jan.
-1. The package would include the $25 billion approved as part of the COVID-19 rescue that is stalled in the Senate.
+Pelosi is gaining GOP support for Saturday’s vote, according to two Republican aides granted anonymity to discuss the situation.
+She is calling lawmakers back to Washington for the “Delivering for America Act,” which would prohibit the Postal Service from implementing any changes to operations or the level of service it had in place on Jan.
+1. The package would include the $25 billion the House has already approved as part of the COVID-19 rescue that is stalled in the Senate.

 Democrats held events in cities nationwide, some pressuring Senate Majority Leader Mitch McConnell to resume session.
 One protest was in Atlanta, where vulnerable GOP Sen. David Perdue faces a tough reelection.

-Ahead of the election, DeJoy, a former supply-chain CEO who took over the Postal Service in June, has sparked nationwide outcry over delays, new prices and cutbacks that could imperil not only the election, but what some call a lifeline for those receiving mail prescriptions and other goods during the COVID-19 crisis.
+Ahead of the election, DeJoy, a former supply-chain CEO who took over the Postal Service in June, has sparked nationwide outcry over delays, new prices and cutbacks that could imperil not only voting, but what some call a lifeline for receiving mail prescriptions and other goods during the COVID-19 crisis.

 Trump has defended DeJoy, but also criticized postal operations and claimed that universal mail-in ballots would be “a disaster.”

-Experts say examples of ballot fraud have been overstated.
-The Brennan Center for Justice in 2017 ranked the risk of ballot fraud at 0.00004% to 0.0009%, based on studies of past elections.
+White House chief of staff Mark Meadows told reporters that Trump “at no time" has pushed for a mail slow-down.
+“This president believes that the American people, casting their ballot, one at a time, will ultimately make sure that he’s the one elected," he said.

-The Postal Service is among the nation’s oldest and more popular institutions, strained in recent years by declines first-class and business mail, but now hit with new challenges during the coronavirus pandemic.
+The Postal Service is among the nation’s oldest and more popular institutions.
 Trump routinely criticizes its business model, but the financial outlook is far more complex, and includes an unusual requirement to pre-fund retiree health benefits that advocates in Congress want to undo.

+Senate Democratic leader Chuck Schumer in a phone call Tuesday asked DeJoy to provide a “specific, written document” outlining exactly “what changes he is rescinding, which reforms will remain.”

 Postal workers say they are increasingly worried about their ability to deliver for the fall election.